browserstate-org/browserstate/typescript/README.md

 - `unmount()`: Uploads and cleans up the current session
 - `listSessions()`: Lists all available sessions for the user
 - `deleteSession(sessionId: string)`: Deletes a specific session

+## Issues and Feedback

+If you encounter any issues or have feedback about specific storage providers:

+1. Check the existing GitHub issues to see if your problem has been reported
+2. Create a new issue with:
+   - A clear description of the problem
+   - Which storage provider you're using
+   - Steps to reproduce the issue
+   - Environment details (Node.js version, browser, etc.)

+We especially welcome feedback and testing reports for the S3 and GCS storage providers.

 ## License